refaktor/rye-website/content/meet_rye/basics/assignment.md

 ## Mod-words

 But set-word from above will only allow you to set the word once.
 If you use set-word on a word already defined in current context you will get an error.
-For cases, where you need change a value bound to a word, you must use mod-word.
+For cases, where you need change a value bound to a word, you must use mod-word syntax.

 It's a little harder to look at, but that is by design.
 The goal is that you modify values under words only when you explicitly need to.